Eternal life for $ 28: the man decided to freeze himself and his family in liquid nitrogen after death

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New Y.

-Real science is even more magical when given a chance, as Kowalski says.
+Real science is even more magical if you give it a chance, as Kowalski says.
 He calls himself a dreamer, but also a realist.
-“I understand that this might not work, but it’s worth a try, isn’t it?” he says.
+“I know it might not work, but it's worth a try, isn't it?” - he says.

 Read also on ForumDaily: